Skip to main content

 Pain Management

-• Take prescribed or over-the-counter pain medication as directed BEFORE anesthesia wears off
+• Take prescribed or OTC pain medication before anesthesia wears off

 • Ibuprofen (Advil/Motrin) 600mg every 6 hours is highly effective for dental pain